Ethereum: The Merge Delayed

 The most recent test used a "shadow fork" to stress test Ethereum devs’ hypothesis about syncing and state growth.

 The goal of the test was to guarantee that "The Merge," which will merge the proof-of-stake (POS) validation mechanism of the Beacon Chain with the Ethereum mainnet, replacing energy-intensive miners with ETH validators, goes as planned.
-The Merge is expected to take place later this year.
+The Merge is expected to take place later this year, and Singapore, Switzerland and Canada are the top countries most interested in the Merge.

 The tests simulated the real Merge by having the nodes process genuine Ethereum transactions from the blockchain's mainnet; this contrasts with Ethereum testnets, which process transactions in a sandbox environment using fictitious ETH.